theodorCodes/ci-django-shop-ms4/README.md

 ### Set Custom Storage File

 In this step we set Django to use the S3 storage in production and store the static files whenever someone runs collectstatic.
-And any uploaded product images should go the S3 storage as well.
+And any uploaded product image should go to the S3 storage as well.
 Let's create a file called "custom_storages.py" to declare the above intentions.

 ```bash